google/earthengine-community/toolkits/landcover/test/README.md

 could easily become stale, we instead select return values that are unlikely to change, and that demonstrate that the code under test is behaving as expected.

-Integration tests are define in `test/int/filename.int.test.js`, where `filename` represents the file under test.
+Integration tests are defined in `test/int/filename.int.test.js`, where `filename` represents the file under test.
 Since integration tests are run against the live server, they take more time to run.
 They can be run independently from unit tests with: